-5.12 Primary Specific

-The Executive Headteacher of the Primary phase (Deputy DSL) will:
+5.12 The Executive Head Teacher and Head of School will:

-• Ensure that the relevant staffing ratios are met, where applicable

-- Make sure each child in the Early Years Foundation Stage is assigned a key person - Where appropriate, inform Ofsted of allegations and actions taken, within the necessary timescale - Take account of requirements related to complaints set out in the safeguarding and welfare section of the statutory framework for the Early Years Foundation Stage (paragraph 3.74). - Note the requirements set out in paragraph 3.75 of the statutory framework for the Early Years Foundation Stage - Ensure that all staff who have contact with children and families will have supervision which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.
+- Ensure that the relevant staffing ratios are met, where applicable - Make sure each child in the Early Years Foundation Stage is assigned a key person - Where appropriate, inform Ofsted of allegations and actions taken, within the necessary timescale - Take account of requirements related to complaints set out in the safeguarding and welfare section of the statutory framework for the Early Years Foundation Stage (paragraph 3.74). - Note the requirements set out in paragraph 3.75 of the statutory framework for the Early Years Foundation Stage - Ensure that all staff who have contact with children and families will have supervision which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.